 Consult hydraulic schematic in this manual.
 Clogged filters or improperly adjusted "internal pump relief valve" could be the problem.
 There may not be enough hydraulic fluid in the pump reservoir.
-Use only Dexron[®] III fluid.
+Use only Dexron® III fluid.
+Use care not to cross-thread cap during repair.